dimi67ch/top-codebase/doc/kubernetes-add-users.md

 # Give users access to your Kubernetes cluster

 In this chapter we explain how you can give users from outside secure access to your Kubernetes cluster.
+Therefore you can use the [playbook](./kubernetes-add-users.md#playbook) or the [scripts](./kubernetes-add-users.md#scripts) that you can find at `codebase/scripts/`.

 ## Playbook